cuioss/cui-parent-pom/README.md

 [![Maven](https://img.shields.io/maven-metadata/v/http/central.maven.org/maven2/com/github/cuioss/cuioss-parent-pom/maven-metadata.xml.svg)](http://central.maven.org/maven2/com/github/cuioss/cuioss-parent-pom/)

 ## What is it?
-Parent pom for our open-source-projects.
+Parent pom for open-source-projects.
 It defines and configures a number of maven-plugins, unifying the descendant modules.
 It aims at modules being at least Java 8.
-In addition it defines the sonatype-repositories as read and deploy repositories.
+It defines the sonatype-repositories as read and deploy repositories.

 ## Maven Coordinates
 ```xml